Beautiful People (David Guetta and Sia song)

 "Beautiful People" is a song by French DJ and record producer David Guetta and Australian singer-songwriter Sia.
 The song was released on 7 March 2025 by What a Music.
 It was written by Sia, Guetta, Stargate and Timofey Reznikov, with production handled by the latter three.

+At the APRA Music Awards of 2026, the song was shortlisted for Song of the Year.
+It was nominated for Most Performed Dance/Electronic Work.

 Background and release

 "Beautiful People" is Guetta and Sia's ninth official collaboration, and first since "Floating Through Space" (2021).
 A demo of the song first leaked in 2013 and Guetta premiered the leaked demo at a show in Bangkok.

 When asked in 2013 if Guetta had produced the song, Sia tweeted:

 Beautiful People is not David Guetta, it was merely a demo I wrote for a pop artist.
 It's now become a waste of a day's work, as it's leaked!